Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Parameter Randomization and Analytical Implied Volatility

 with $f,g$ given as above, and $P_{(T,K)}(m)$ a continuously differentiable function, such that $P_{(T,K)}(m(T,K)) = \hat\sigma(T,K; \overline p^*, N_q)$.
 The values of $P_{(T,K)}$ are defined through the functional equation.
 Since the inverse of $f(\cdot)$ in the second variable is unknown, it is not possible to explicitly express $P_{(T,K)}$ in analytical form, but we apply the technique of \emph{implicit differentiation} to derive a polynomial expansion for it.
 Differentiating both sides of the \Cref{eq: GeneralEq0}, we have

 where $f_x,f_y$ are the partial derivatives of $f$ with respect to the first and second input variable.
 In the domain $D_0:=\{m\in \R|f_y(m,P_{(T,K)}(m))\neq 0\}$ we can write:

 We can now obtain any order derivative of $P_{(T,K)}(m)$ by differentiating both sides by $m$ and express the $n$-order derivatives of $P_{(T,K)}(m)$ as partial derivatives of $f$ of at most $n$ degrees.
 Note, however, that the number of derivatives on the right-hand side grows exponentially\footnote{More precisely, the growth is exponentially bounded from above (by $2^{i-1}$ with $ i>0$ the order of differentiation).
 It is possible to reorder and collect the terms in such a way the overall number is slightly lower, but in any case, the growth is ``more than" polynomial.} in the order of the target derivative (due to the \emph{formula of the derivation of a product}).
-As it turns out, all the second-order derivatives disappear, simplifying the calculation significantly.
+As we show in \Cref{lem:der_vanish}, the function $P_{(T,K)}$ is even, and therefore, all odd-order derivatives vanish, simplifying the calculation significantly.

 Finally, we obtain the expansion by combining the terms and evaluating $P_{(T,K)}(m)$ at $m=0$:

 and

 from which we obtain